Canada Dependent Child Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Biometrics Fee: CAD 85 per applicant aged 14 or older; CAD 170 family rate

-- Section 117(9)(d) Bar: Dependent children not declared and examined at the sponsor's own PR landing are barred from being sponsored later — a hard, no-discretion bar
+- Section 117(9)(d) Bar: Dependent children not declared and examined at the sponsor's own PR landing are barred from being sponsored later; this is a hard, no-discretion bar

 - Sponsor Inadmissibility Bars: Default on a previous undertaking, certain criminal convictions, undischarged bankruptcy, or being a sponsored spouse within 5 years of own PR